 - Try at a different place.
 In rare circumstances, the area might be congested with 2.4GHz interference from other beacons, WiFi or other equipment.
 The area might have particular radio frequency (RF) blocking or reflective qualities.

 - If you can, try a different beacon of the same model to isolate whether it’s a faulty beacon.

 The maximum specified range is rarely achieved for any beacon although there have been a cases where we have found beacons to be better than the specification.

 All manufacturers, not just those whose beacons we sell, tend to specify the optimum range, outdoors, with no radio interference.
-You get a lot less range indoors where there are radio reflections and obstacles.
-If you really need a long range under all circumstances then we recommend you over-specify the beacon range and perhaps look at beacons with an ultra-long range.
+You will experience reduced range indoors where there are radio reflections and obstacles.
+If you need a long range under all circumstances then we recommend you over-specify the beacon range and perhaps look at beacons with an ultra-long range.